Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 As the main goal during this type of gauntlet is not to destroy the other side but to achieve a specific goal, each side in a gauntlet of contention uses [Morale](#morale) to track their progress towards achieving their goal.

+During a gauntlet of destruction:

+- When a character successfully attacks, they reduce their target's morale by **1** and increase their team's morale by **1**
+- When a character successfully defends, they increase their team's morale by **1** and reduce their attacker's morale by **1**

 Gauntlets of contention come in two different varieties depending on the goal you want to achieve.

-### Mediate
+### Overcome

-You are trying to settle a difficult dispute.
-You do not want to hurt the other side, instead you want to demonstrate, make them understand.
+You are trying to settle a difficult dispute, get to the treasure before a rival does, win a sparring match, or something similar.
+You do not want to hurt the other side, instead you want to demonstrate, maybe even make them understand.

-During gauntlets of contention to mediate, when a character fails to defend, their opponent inflicts a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to the defender.
+During gauntlets of contention to overcome:

+- When a character successfully attacks, they inflict a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to their target
+- When a character successfully defends, only the above-mentioned changes to morale occur.

 {: .important }
 > Cyrene has been entangled in the mess of two warring families and has been swept up in a diplomatic confrontation as the two finally clash.